-Saracens emphatic in demolition of Clermont Auvergne
+Saracens 46 Clermont Auvergne 6

 Ashton's second try after the break gave him a new record of 11 touchdowns in one European season, while substitutes Chris Wyles and Tim Streather also scored, and Saracens could even afford for Farrell to pass on goalkicking duties to full-back Alex Goode.